grauds/clematis.doc/docs/clematis-explained/styling.md

 }
 ```

-It is necessary to declare modules to Typescript as well since it doesn't know what to do with *.css (or *.less) files out of the box:
+It is necessary to declare modules to TypeScript as well since it doesn't know what to do with *.css
+(or *.less) files out of the box:

 ```typescript title="src/types/global.d.ts"
 declare module '*.less' {